On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: System Description

 \section{System Description}

-We consider a typical cluster-based WSN architecture, where a set of SNs periodically conveys data to one or more base stations (BSs) that form the aggregation point of the cluster~\cite{1354677,6612900} (see Fig.~\ref{fig:wsn-model}).
-We assume slotted transmission such that within a time slot of $T$ seconds the SNs are active for $T_\text{act}$ seconds in order to capture and transmit data and are inactive for $T-T_\text{act}$ seconds.
+We consider a typical cluster-based IoT architecture, where a set of devices periodically conveys data to one or more base stations (BSs) that form the aggregation point of the cluster (see Fig.~\ref{fig:wsn-model}).
+We assume slotted transmission such that within a time slot of $T$ seconds the devices are active for $T_\text{act}$ seconds in order to capture and transmit data and are inactive for $T-T_\text{act}$ seconds.
 Energy may be harvested from the environment during each time slot $T$ and can be stored in a battery, as shown in Fig.~\ref{fig:energy-harvesting}.
-We assume that, upon activation, the SNs converge into a balanced time-frequency steady-state mode where each SN is associated with a BS using a particular channel (or joins a synchronized channel hopping schedule) in order to convey data without collisions.
-We also assume fading, external interference and other non-idealities in packet transmissions are dealt with via the physical-layer modulation and coding mechanisms of standards like IEEE 802.15.4.
+We assume that, upon activation, the devices converge into a balanced time-frequency steady-state mode where each device is associated with a BS using a particular channel (or joins a synchronized channel hopping schedule) in order to convey data without collisions.
+We also assume fading, external interference and other non-idealities in packet transmissions are dealt with via the physical-layer modulation and coding mechanisms of standards such as IEEE 802.15.4.
 Therefore, without loss of generality, from the sensing and processing side, data transmission is taken to be a lossless process with any non-idealities dealt with via the lower layers of the protocol stack~\cite{6612900}.

-We also consider a data gathering and reconstruction process---which is key to match the energy demand to the energy supply---based on three steps: \textit{(i)} DCS based data acquisition at the SNs, \textit{(ii)} data transmission from the SNs to the BS, and \textit{(iii)} DCS based data reconstruction at the BS.
-These processes, together with the energy consumption model and the EH model adopted by the EH WSN, are described in the sequel.
-Note that the idea and results are presented exclusively for a centralized WSN architecture consisting of $K$ SNs that are attached to a single BS.
-However, our scheme can be straight forwardly generalized to architectures with SNs that are attached to multiple BSs, as in Fig. \ref{fig:wsn-model}.
+We also consider a data gathering and reconstruction process---which is key to match the energy demand to the energy supply---based on three steps: \textit{(i)} DCS based data acquisition at the devices, \textit{(ii)} data transmission from the devices to the BS, and \textit{(iii)} DCS based data reconstruction at the BS.
+These processes, together with the energy consumption model and the EH model, are described in the sequel.
+Note that the idea and results are presented exclusively for a centralized IoT architecture consisting of $K$ devices that are attached to a single BS.
+However, our scheme can be straight forwardly generalized to architectures with devices that are attached to multiple BSs, as in Fig. \ref{fig:wsn-model}.